danlabici/taskcluster-worker-checker/README.md

 `python3 client.py -w win -v True && python3 client.py -w linux -v True && python3 client.py -w osx -v True`

-At the moment we are looking forward into adding an `-a` argument to generate the report for all machines, but until then, we are kindly suggesting using the above commands.

 ## How does it work?
 1) Script will ask the user which worker-type he's interested into.
 Via run arguments.